ivardesign/viva-la-vue-workshop/README.md

   + As the developer, you can listen for the User to “click” “hover” “scroll” “mouseover” “play” “pause” “drag” “hover” “submit” and many, many more.
   + Therefore, in Vue.js, you can listen by doing `@click=“...”` `@hover =“...”` `@scroll=“...”` etc.

+---

+##  improve our Handler:
+#### Move our handler code into a method.

+Now, let’s improve our handler: